What is Emergency Assistance?

-- Get an estimate to repair or replace the damaged items from a qualified workman.
+- Get an estimate to repair or replace the damaged items from a qualified professional.

 - Send a copy of the estimate to DHHS.

-- DHHS will be send their approval to the worker doing the job and will pay him directly.
+- DHHS will be send their approval to the worker doing the job and will pay them directly.